pola-rs/polars/docs/user-guide/ecosystem.md

 #### [Apache Arrow](https://arrow.apache.org/)

-Apache Arrow enables zero-copy reads of data, meaning that data can be directly accessed in its in-memory format without the need for copying or serialisation.
-This greatly enhances performance, especially when sharing data between different processes or systems.
-Using Apache Arrow, Polars is compatible with a wide range of libraries that also make use of Apache Arrow, like Pandas and Pyspark.
+Apache Arrow enables zero-copy reads of data within the same process, meaning that data can be directly accessed in its in-memory format without the need for copying or serialisation.
+This enhances performance when integrating with different tools Using Apache Arrow, Polars is compatible with a wide range of libraries that also make use of Apache Arrow, like Pandas and DuckDB.

 ### Data visualisation